roychon/roychon/README.md

 ## Hi 👋

-I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and I strive to create solutions to everyday problems.
-I am always learning about machine learning and app development.
+I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and aspiring software engineer.
+I am currently learning more about machine learning and app development.

 - Incoming SWE Intern @ Vivid Seats on B2C Web Team 🎟️
 - Building Wagr.ai, a startup that leverages AI to pick out best sports betting picks and identify areas of arbitrage.
 I'm currently training/fine-tuning Cohere models and building the frontend MVP 🎰